eyancey/Getting-and-Cleaning-Data-Course-Project/README.md

 names(extractedData)
 ```

-##Part 5 - From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject
+##Step 5 - From the data set in Step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject

 Firstly, let us set `Subject` as a factor variable.
 ```{r}